 "I think Azure's level of automation to achieve efficiency or agility is valuable.
 I also like the change capability cadence, the showback capabilities, and understanding what our costs are," says an enterprise architect at an energy/utilities company.

 Marco C., Ing. at Wolters Kluwer, says "The valuable features of Microsoft Azure are that it is cloud-based and has good storage.
 The storage is completely managed by Azure.
 We do not need to do any patching of security because it is handled by Azure which is a benefit.
 The solution is fully compatible with the Microsoft technology stack and is very scalable."

 "The most valuable feature of Microsoft Azure is it has everything together in one place.
 It is one large tool with lots of small tools that are updated often," says the owner of a media company.

-Google App Engine is ranked 13th in PaaS Clouds with 4 reviews while Microsoft Azure is ranked 1st in PaaS Clouds with 179 reviews.
+Google App Engine is ranked 12th in PaaS Clouds with 5 reviews while Microsoft Azure is ranked 1st in PaaS Clouds with 75 reviews.
 Google App Engine is rated 7.8, while Microsoft Azure is rated 8.4.
-The top reviewer of Google App Engine writes "Has very intuitive dashboards and it scales very well; documentation needs a lot of improvement".
+The top reviewer of Google App Engine writes "An easy-to-deploy and easy-to-manage serverless platform that offers a good ROI if used well".
 On the other hand, the top reviewer of Microsoft Azure writes "Optimized cloud solution with reliable recovery and fail services".
-Google App Engine is most compared with Amazon AWS, Heroku, Pivotal Cloud Foundry, Amazon Lightsail and Oracle Cloud Platform, whereas Microsoft Azure is most compared with Oracle Cloud Platform, Amazon AWS, Google Firebase, Pivotal Cloud Foundry and OpenShift.
+Google App Engine is most compared with Amazon AWS, Heroku, Oracle Cloud Platform, Google Compute Engine and Pivotal Cloud Foundry, whereas Microsoft Azure is most compared with Oracle Cloud Platform, Google Firebase, Amazon AWS, IBM Public Cloud and Alibaba Cloud.
 See our Google App Engine vs. Microsoft Azure report.

 See our list of best PaaS Clouds vendors.